Is Your Retirement More Important than Any Car or Car Payment?

 Is retirement investing on your radar?
 Or are you living in the moment with the thought that you’ll just work forever?
-Before we get to how your car payment fits into this narrative, let’s discuss retirement.
+But at least you’ll be driving a sweet car?
+Amirite?
+Before we get to how your car payment fits into this narrative, let’s discuss retirement in general.

 If you’re not putting any money away regularly for retirement and your future, you’ll be in trouble when you can’t work anymore.
 And at some point, you won’t be able to work.
 While you might be healthy now, you can’t assume that you’ll be healthy enough to work into your 70s.
 And do you really want to work that long anyway?